Principles in Foot and Ankle Pathology

 9 Osteotomy vs Arthrodesis (fusion)

 As a rule of thumb, first you need to catalogue the foot that you are exploring in valgus or varus rearfoot and then you need to assess the mobility and rigidity of the subtalar joint and other neighbour joints.
-With those two pieces of information you you can decide if a osteotomy will be the better treatment (flexible nonrigid non arthritic joint) or a fusion (arthritic, rigid foot)
+With those two pieces of information you you can decide if osteotomy will be the better treatment (flexible nonrigid non arthritic joint) or fusion (arthritic, rigid foot)

 10 Gastrocnemius